begumcelik/Skin-Cancer-Classification/README.md

 Secondly, the need for image augmentation has emerged after the realization of an imbalanced dataset.
 To reach the aim of increasing the number of images that do not belong to the second class, rotation, flip from left to right, and upside down and random noise functions of skimage library were used.
-Therefore, images had reiterated with its variations in order to balance the dataset.
+Therefore, images had reiterated their variations in order to balance the dataset.
 The number of images per class in the augmented dataset is given below:

                Augmented dataset shape({1: 11020, 3: 7960, 5: 6440, 2: 4489, 4: 2135})
 ![alt text](https://github.com/begumcelik/Skin-Cancer-Classification/blob/main/Screen%20Shot%202021-05-04%20at%2015.29.48.png)